SeanHeelan/claude_opus_cve_2023_0266/README.md

 The model thinks the code is fine and does not notice the bug.

-# Demo 2 - Hallucinating proper lock acquisition when told where the bug is
+# Demo 2 - Hallucinating lock acquisition when told where the bug is

 What happens if we explicitly ask Claude to check that the appropriate lock is acquired on the vulnerable path?